Eks

 • connector_config: The configuration settings required to connect the Kubernetes cluster to the Amazon EKS control plane.

-• name: Define a unique name for this cluster for your Region.
+• name: A unique name for this cluster in your Amazon Web Services Region.

 Optional Parameters